e-mit/vat-invoice/README.md

 ## Continuous deployment

-If all workflows on the test image have passed, and if the commit was tagged with a version, the new release image is pushed to Docker Hub and deployed to Google Cloud Run as a new revision.
+If all GitHub action test/lint workflows pass, and if the commit was tagged with a version, the new release image is automatically pushed to Docker Hub and deployed to Google Cloud Run as a new revision.

 The release image on Docker Hub is tagged with the commit hash.
-The ```/version``` route serves a json string giving the version tag and the commit hash.
+The app's ```/version``` HTTP route serves a json string giving the version tag and the commit hash.

 ## License